 Practise their Speed Sounds with them and tell them to ‘Fred Talk’ new words that they find hard to read.

-Speak to your child’s class teacher or Tina Christmas if you have any further questions and would like some more advice.
+Speak to your child’s class teacher or Mrs Venus if you have any further questions and would like some more advice.

 Assessment of Reading.